Filters

 end

-Each filter file comes with a name
+Each filter file comes with a name, apply and options methods.

-method lets you set the name of the filter.
+The name method lets you set the name of the filter.

 # Example values payload